Ali Omar (footballer, born 1999): International career

 Born in England, Omar is of Somali descent.
 He was called up to the Somalia national football team for a set of 2026 FIFA World Cup qualification matches in March 2025.
+Omar made his debut for the national team, starting the whole game, in a 0–0 draw against Guinea on 21 March 2025.

+He played in both legs as the side made it to Africa Cup of Nations qualifying for the first time, with a penalty shootout victory against Mauritius national football team in March 2026.